-Revenue & Expenditure Summary - Total
+Revenue & Expenditure - Summary

-The District's proposed budget for 2024 totals \$213,497,299, a \$8,751,832 or a 4.3% increase from the prior year's appropriation to support the District's operations and programs.
-The following table summarizes the proposed 2024 operating revenues and expenditures.
+The District's adopted budget for 2024 totals \$213,497,299, a \$8,751,832 or a 4.3% increase from the prior year's appropriation to support the District's operations and programs.
+The following table summarizes the adopted 2024 operating revenues and expenditures.
 The total number of authorized positions in the District has increased by two, bringing the total to 399.